 Are auto-generated subtitles accurate enough for professional use?

 For clear audio, yes.
-Tools like HappyScribe and Sonix achieve 95-99% accuracy, which is acceptable for most professional content with minor review.
-For legal, medical, or broadcast content, consider human verification.
+HappyScribe and Sonix hit 95 to 99%, which is fine for most professional content with light review.
+For legal, medical, or broadcast, add human verification.

 Can I auto-translate subtitles into other languages?

 Yes.
-Most tools (VidNotes, HappyScribe, VEED) support auto-translation to 50+ languages.
-However, auto-translation accuracy varies – always have a native speaker review translations for public content.
+Most tools (VidNotes, HappyScribe, VEED) handle 50+ languages.
+Auto-translation accuracy varies.
+Always have a native speaker review for public content.

 How long does it take to auto-generate subtitles?

 Most tools transcribe in real-time or faster.
-A 30-minute video typically generates subtitles in 3-5 minutes.
-A 2-hour video takes 10-15 minutes.
+A 30-minute video typically takes 3 to 5 minutes.
+A 2-hour video takes 10 to 15 minutes.

 Do I need to edit auto-generated subtitles?